 - What if I am conducting research that involves human subjects?
 IRB review is required.

 - What if I am not sure?
 The IRB office would be more than willing to help you determine whether your activity requires IRB review or not.
-The Harvard University Area IRB office may be reached at (617) 496-2847, by email at firstname.lastname@example.org, or in person at Smith Campus Center, 1350 Massachusetts Ave, Suite 935 (9th floor), Cambridge, MA 02138
+The Harvard University Area IRB office may be reached by phone at (617) 496-2847, by email at firstname.lastname@example.org or in person at the Smith Campus Center, 1350 Massachusetts Ave, Suite 935 (9th floor), Cambridge, MA 02138